Terrycoco/nextjs-redux-boilerplate/README.md

 I don't like using relative paths if I don't have to (I hate trying to remember ../../..)!
 So I set up in the .babelrc file at the root all the aliases for different folders.
 If you add a folder to your project, add it in there too.

 ## Service Worker
+I set up a service worker at root (my-service-worker.js).
+1. Any time that you add a page, add the url to the cache of the my-service-worker.js file in the install event and change the version number.
-Using webpack's SWPrecache Plugin, I set up a service worker at root for PWA support.
-It is automatically registered on every page load through the Layout component.
-Be sure to customize the manifest.json file at the root with your project specifics.
+2. Be sure to customize the manifest.json file at the root with your project specifics, such as your project name and icons.